Appointment Letter

 What is the difference between the offer of appointment, offer letter, and appointment letter?

-Offer of appointment letter is the letter provided to a selected qualified job candidate to be your employee therein writing all the aforementioned characteristics.
+An offer of appointment letter is the letter provided to a selected, qualified job candidate to be your employee, outlining all the aforementioned characteristics.

-Whereas an appointment letter may be an offer of the job and can also be an appointment request to a visa office writing them a letter requesting an appointment of a visa officer in a consulate, embassy, or consultant office.
+An appointment letter may be an offer of the job and can also be an appointment request to a visa office, such as writing a letter requesting an appointment with a visa officer in a consulate, embassy, or consulate office.

 While the offer letter is a short letter consisting of job responsibilities, salary, and employer’s info, the appointment letter for offering a job position consists of more information at length for a new entrant into the organization so that the onboarding and the job tasks become easy to keep a new employee an informed and worthy worker for the business concerns.

 The offer letter normally asks for additional documents, in case required by the employer.
-Those additional documents may be security clearances from the local law enforcement agencies like the Police etc. or that may be any certificate from the council regarding a bona fide citizenship letter and/or any other document, for example: related to education, pertaining experience; diploma; birth certificate, etc.
+Those additional documents may be security clearances from the local law enforcement agencies, like the Police, etc., or any certificate from the council regarding a bona fide citizenship letter and/or any other document, for example: related to education, pertaining experience, diploma, birth certificate, etc.

 Whereas a Job Appointment letter asks for a preliminary medical examination of a to-be employee to ascertain the fit for the job status of the person selected.